Grant Process: Frequently Asked Questions

 What is the deadline for the Letter of Intent?
 What happens if an LOI is not submitted?

-Deadline to submit a Letter of Intent is February 26, 2024 at 5:00 PM Central Standard Time.
+Deadline to submit a Letter of Intent is June 1, 2026, at 11:59 p.m. central time.
 Your organization will be ineligible to submit a grant application if an LOI is not submitted.

 Grant Application Questions